MKC-MKC/MessengerRouter/README.md

 	}
 ```

-Write the `extends TelegramContract` and create an abstract class, where we'll write the data for our command handler.
+Write the `extends TelegramContract` and create an abstract class, where we'll write the data for your command handler.
-Connecting our interface from the new library `\Haikiri\MessengerRouting\MessengerContractInterface`:
+Connecting your interface from the new library `\Haikiri\MessengerRouting\MessengerContractInterface`:

 `/src/Messenger/TelegramContract.php`